runtimelabs-inc/chronologue/README.md

 >
 > *“Time is a core substrate for intelligent behavior.”*
 >
-> > *Agency emerges from the capacity to predict the future, form plans, and take actions to realize them—or to alter the environment in order to select from a new distribution.
-To preserve agency, we must design interfaces that allow human users to steer agentic behavior.”*
+> > *Agency emerges from the capacity to predict the future, plan, and take actions to realize them — alternatively, we can alter the environment in order to select from a new distribution.
+To preserve agency, we should focus on designing interfaces that allow human users to steer agentic behavior.”*

 ---